 The Standard is a voluntary set of guidelines, tools and resources to promote employee psychological health and prevent psychological harm due to workplace factors.

-“It’s so encouraging to see the tremendous improvements in Canada’s workplaces,” Dr. Samra adds (see video File opens in a new window).
+“It’s so encouraging to see the tremendous improvements in Canada’s workplaces,” Dr. Samra adds (see video Opens a new website in a new window).
 “We’ve found many employers now see protecting psychological health and safety in the workplace as a core business consideration – essential to employee recruitment, engagement and retention – and more are taking concrete action to do so.
 What also emerged is that Canada is seen as a world leader in psychological health and safety in the workplace, as demonstrated in the proposed adoption of the Standard as an international benchmark, and is even inspiring others around the world to advance these issues in their countries.”

 Ipsos research highlights:

 - More working Canadians (79%) say they know about mental health conditions like depression, up from 66% in 2007.

 - Since 2009, fewer workers describe a workplace that has serious or significant psychosocial concerns.
 Most significant improvements have been made in the areas of civility and respect (27% are concerned, down from 33%) and balance (30%, down from 35%).

 - Employees have more concerns than managers.
 For example, employees were more concerned with growth and development (38% of employees vs. 26% of managers).

 Additionally, a number of Canadian workplaces are now following best practices based on the Standard released in 2013.
 In organizations implementing the Standard: